Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{thm:lift}] Since the projection $\pi_P$ is $(\widetilde{J}_P,J_P)$-holomorphic, and since $J_P$ is regular, Lemma \ref{lem:trans} below implies that $\widetilde{J}_P$ is regular as well and that the smooth map

 is a local diffeomorphism.
-We will show that \begin{enumerate} \item $\mathcal{P}$ is injective, and \item $\mathcal{P}$ takes values in every component of $\mathcal{M}_{a;\mathbf{b}}(\Pi_{Lag}(\Lambda);J_P)$. \end{enumerate} Observe that, since $\mathcal{P}$ has a natural extension to a map between the respective compactifications of the above moduli spaces, it can be seen that the image of $\mathcal{P}$ is closed (we refer to the proof of part (2) below for more details about these compactifications).
+We will show that \begin{enumerate} \item $\mathcal{P}$ is injective, and \item $\mathcal{P}$ takes values in every component of $\mathcal{M}_{a;\mathbf{b}}(\Pi_{\mathrm{Lag}}(\Lambda);J_P)$. \end{enumerate} Observe that, since $\mathcal{P}$ has a natural extension to a map between the respective compactifications of the above moduli spaces, it can be seen that the image of $\mathcal{P}$ is closed (we refer to the proof of part (2) below for more details about these compactifications).
 Together with the above properties, it follows that $\mathcal{P}$ is a diffeomorphism.

 We begin by making the following observation.
-The integrability of $J_P$ in a neighbourhood of the double-points of $\Pi_{Lag}(\Lambda)$ together with the compatibility of $J_P$ implies that $d\theta$ is a K\"{a}hler form there.
-It is well-known that $d\theta=-dd^{J_P}f$ holds in this neighbourhood for some smooth real-valued function $f$.
+The integrability of $J_P$ in a neighbourhood of the double-points of $\Pi_{\mathrm{Lag}}(\Lambda)$, together with the compatibility of $J_P$, implies that $d\theta$ is a K\"{a}hler form there.
+It is well-known that $d\theta=-dd^{J_P}f$ holds in some possibly smaller neighbourhood, for some smooth real-valued function $f$.
 Locally we have $\theta=-d^{J_P}f+dg$ for some smooth real-valued function $g$.
 The function defined by

-in some local holomorphic coordinates thus satisfies $-d^{J_P}\alpha=\theta$.
+in some local holomorphic chart thus satisfies $-d^{J_P}\alpha=\theta$.
 This fact will be used in the proofs of both part (1) and (2).

 (1): Since $\theta=-d^{J_P}\alpha$ holds in some neighbourhood $U \subset P$ of the double-points, the identification made in Remark \ref{rem:lift} can be applied to identify $(\R \times (U \times \R),\widetilde{J}_P)$ with $(U \times \C, J_P \oplus i)$.